Lucifer-Aspire-A315/RN/README.md

     *   Firebase will now provision an SSL certificate for your domain.
 This process can take anywhere from a few minutes to a couple of hours.

 Once complete, your site will be live and secure at your custom GoDaddy domain!

+### Troubleshooting: DNS is Locked or Not Editable on GoDaddy

+If you find that you cannot add or edit TXT and A records in your GoDaddy DNS panel, it's almost always because your domain is not using GoDaddy's default nameservers.
+This can happen if you previously used a different website builder or hosting service.

+**Firebase requires you to add A records, not change nameservers.** To fix this, you must switch back to GoDaddy's default nameservers.

+1.  **Log in to GoDaddy** and go to your **Domain Portfolio**.
+2. Select your domain to go to the **Domain Settings** page.
+3. Find and click on **"Manage DNS"**.
+4. Scroll down to the **Nameservers** section.
+5. Click the **"Change"** button.
+6. You will likely see custom nameservers listed.
+Select the option that says **"I want to use GoDaddy default nameservers"** (or similar wording).
+7.  **Save** the changes.

+**Important:**
+*   **Disruption Warning:** Changing nameservers will disconnect any active website or email service currently linked to those custom nameservers.
+Proceed only if you are ready to point the domain to your new Firebase app.
+*   **Propagation Time:** It can take anywhere from a few minutes to 48 hours for the nameserver change to take effect across the internet.
+Once it does, the DNS management section in GoDaddy will become fully editable, and you can proceed with adding the Firebase A and TXT records as described in Step 2 above.